More than 320 Chinese arrested in Philippines

 MANILA, Philippines (AP) - The Philippine immigration bureau says its agents, backed by troops, have arrested 324 Chinese accused of involvement in illegal online gambling and other crimes in a raid on eight hotels and other establishments in a western province.

-Immigration Commissioner Jaime Morente says the Chinese were arrested on Monday in Puerto Princesa city in Palawan province, “where they were caught in the act of doing their illegal activities.”
+Immigration Commissioner Jaime Morente said the Chinese were arrested Monday in Puerto Princesa city in Palawan province, “where they were caught in the act of doing their illegal activities.”

 Morente said Tuesday that they would be deported for violating the conditions of their stay in the Philippines and working without authorization.